 Hopefully you will have felt reassured with this article.
 Grunting baby syndrome or Infant Dyschezia is not constipation but a developmental matter which will resolve in time.

-You can find more information on the services that I provide here https://colicsos.com/colic-services/ or you can book your free 15 minute call to discuss your baby’s colic with Becky.
+Are you feeling overwhelmed by your baby’s colic symptoms or would like to feel empowered to help your baby’s digestive system?
+I can help you feel back in control with my expert advice.
+You can find more information on the services that I provide here or you can book your free 15 minute call to discuss your baby’s colic with me.